Report an accessibility problem

 Career opportunities

-This certificate prepares students to be highly competitive for careers in the research sector or to pursue admission to graduate and professional schools, such as medical or pharmacy school.
-Those who complete the biomedical research certificate are prepared for positions such as laboratory researcher or technician, medical scientist, and molecular and cellular biologist.
+Graduates who complete this program are highly competitive candidates for careers in the research sector and for admission to graduate and professional schools, such as medical or pharmacy school.
+They are also well prepared for positions such as laboratory researcher or technician, medical scientist, and molecular and cellular biologist.

 Contact information